bolsunovsky/Render-Times-Profiler---Nuke/README.md

-# Render Time Profiler for Foundry Nuke.
+# Render Time Profiler for Foundry Nuke

 Renders all Nuke scripts with write nodes in a directory.
 Outputs render times to a JSON file in a { 'name': [time] } format.